Nextiva / Blog / VoIP

 Stage 3.
 Phone system setup

-The migration stage is technically off your to-do list — these are the steps your service provider will handle for you.
+The migration stage is now technically off your to-do list — these are the steps your service provider will handle for you.
+Still, it’s worth knowing what’s ahead.

-Still, it’s worth knowing what’s ahead; these key processes will take place in this stage of your PBX replacement process.
+These are the key processes that will take place in this stage of your PBX replacement process.

 🔲 Back up all your PBX configurations, voicemails, and all relevant data

 There’s nothing worse than knowing there was a phone number, a note, a voicemail, a setting already in place, only to realize you no longer have it.
+That scenario slows down your work and makes your customers wait for your support longer, which is frustrating for everyone.

 🔲 Port your existing phone numbers to the new phone service